 The best news is that if you have a water storage tank or collect falling rainwater, you can use this for many of the above tasks and chores, and much more besides; reducing your overall water bill dramatically.
 It is important to note, however, that while rainwater harvesting is perfect for washing cars and clothes and watering flowers, it is not suitable for human consumption.

 So, there you have it.
-Water storage tanks are a long term investment that will see you reaping the rewards right now, as well as in the future.
+Water tanks are a long term investment that will see you reaping the rewards right now, as well as in the future.

 Please feel free to contact our team should you require any further information, on 01889 567700.